woahitsdona/Quantitative-Evaluation-of-XAI-Methods-for-Image-Segmentation-in-Autonomous-Driving/README.md

 - Transformers – OneFormer model integration

 ## Instructions for Running the Code
-1. Start the environment: Open “GPU Hub” and launch a Jupyter notebook server with “PyTorch 2.3.1 and GPU support.
+1. Start the environment: Open “GPU Hub” and launch a Jupyter notebook server with “PyTorch 2.6.0 and GPU support.
 2. Clone this repository: git clone https://github.com/woahitsdona/Quantitative-Evaluation-of-XAI-Methods-for-Image-Segmentation-in-Autonomous-Driving.git cd Quantitative-Evaluation-of-XAI-Methods-for-Image-Segmentation-in-Autonomous-Driving
+3. Access the images: To successfully run the notebooks, access to the subset of Mapillary Vistas images is required.
+A ZIP file containing the 805 images has been uploaded separately to ILIAS in a dedicated folder.
+Please download and extract the images into the folder ./images/ within the cloned repository.

-3. Run the notebook: Open Model_Liridona_C.ipynb or Methods&Metrics_Liridona_C.ipynb in JupyterLab and execute the cells sequentially to preprocess the data, apply the models and XAI methods, and perform the corresponding analyses.
+Run the notebook: Open Methods&Metrics_Cerkini_image1.ipynb, Methods&Metrics_Cerkini_image2.ipynb or Methods&Metrics_Cerkini.ipynb in JupyterLab and execute the cells sequentially to preprocess the data, apply the models and XAI methods, and perform the corresponding analyses.

 ## Notes
 - This repository includes two notebooks documenting the full pipeline.